wstalcup/wstalcup.github.io/Chapter-20-Sycamore-and-Stoneeyes.md

 _You don’t._ Sent the Magus, a shudder in his voice.

 Sycamore was about to complain about how the Magus had failed to warn him about these dangers when his stomach growled.
 He realized how hungry he was.
-Grabbing a bit of his remaining rations from his bag – some hardtack mostly crushed from his rough travels to the Magus – he sent, ¬_I’m hungrier than I expected.
+Grabbing a bit of his remaining rations from his bag – some hardtack mostly crushed from his rough travels to the Magus – he sent, _I’m hungrier than I expected.
 How long do you think we were out?_ He noted while gnawing on the bread that it was quite convenient to be able to talk and eat at the same time.

 _I believe I woke up shortly after the contract was formed, perhaps because of my greater experience with soul magic._ There was a pause _You were out for two days._